Original-Research: Verve Group SE (Von First Berlin Equity Research Gmbh)

 Classification of First Berlin Equity Research GmbH to Verve Group SE

 First Berlin Equity Research hat ein Research Update zu Verve Group SE (ISIN: SE0018538068) veröffentlicht.
-Analyst Ellis Acklin bestätigt seine BUY-Empfehlung und bestätigt sein Kursziel von EUR 6,00.
+Analyst Ellis Acklin bestätigt seine BUY-Empfehlung und senkt das Kursziel von EUR 6,00 auf EUR 5,80.

 Zusammenfassung:

-Verve hat ihren Fokus auf digitale Werbung im Jahr 2021 beschleunigt und eine beeindruckende Softwareplattform aufgebaut, um von den Wachstumstrends im Bereich programmatischer und KI-gesteuerter Lösungen zu profitieren.
-Das Unternehmen unterscheidet sich nun von seinen Konkurrenten mit einer Reihe von Anwendungen, die den neuen Anforderungen an den Schutz der Privatsphäre gerecht werden und dem Unternehmen helfen, Marktanteile in einem Wachstumssektor zu gewinnen.
-Laut Dreimonatsbericht ist das Unternehmen auf dem besten Weg, seinen Umsatz in diesem Jahr um rund 22% zu steigern (FBe), und die Geschäftsleitung von Verve strebt für 2028 / 2029 ein Umsatzvolumen von €1 Mrd. an.
-Wir sind daher der Ansicht, dass sich Verve mitten in einer Wachstumsphase befindet, die von den Märkten noch unterschätzt wird, und bekräftigen unsere Kaufempfehlung mit einem unveränderten Kursziel von €6 (Aufwärtspotenzial: 130%).
+Verve hat erfolgreich 12,9 Mio. neue Aktien zu SEK28 (€2,55) bei institutionellen Anlegern platziert und damit einen Bruttoerlös von SEK360 Mio. (€32,8 Mio.) erzielt.
+Die Emission war überzeichnet, und zu den neuen langfristig orientierten Investoren gehören ein schwedisches Multi-Family-Office sowie Cicero Fonder und DNB Asset Management.
+Die Gründe und der Zeitpunkt der Kapitalerhöhung sind etwas rätselhaft, da kein eklatanter Bedarf an Barmitteln besteht, um die Geschäftsaussichten zu verbessern oder die Bilanz zu stärken.
+Unser DCF-Modell berücksichtigt nun die aktualisierte Kapitalstruktur, und die Änderungen führen zu einem Kursziel von €5,80 (zuvor: €6,00) (Aufwärtspotenzial: 135%).
+Die Aktie wird zu einem attraktiven EV/AEBITDA-Multiplikator von 5,2x auf Basis unserer Prognosen für 2026 gehandelt, und wir behalten unsere Kaufempfehlung für Verve bei.

 First Berlin Equity Research has published a research update on Verve Group SE (ISIN: SE0018538068).
-Analyst Ellis Acklin reiterated his BUY rating and maintained his EUR 6.00 price target.
+Analyst Ellis Acklin reiterated his BUY rating and decreased the price target from EUR 6.00 to EUR 5.80.

 Abstract: